A good friend of mine recently said this to me:

-Can you get traffic and paying customers by targeting low search volume traffic keywords?
-If yes, how low can you go and still land customers?
+“How low can you go and still land customers?
 200 searches/month?
 100 searches/month?
-Can you go as low as zero searches/month and get customers?
+Can you go as low as zero searches/month and get customers?”

-Most people take the traditional keyword strategy when starting an SEO campaign.
-They aim for mid‐to‐high volume keywords, create content, and spend endless months battling it out for the first page.
+What I realized as I was talking to my friend is that just like most people he likes to takes the traditional keyword strategy approach when starting an SEO campaign.
+He aims for mid to high volume keywords, create content, and spend endless months battling it out for the first page.

 This approach works, but it’s hard, expensive and ever so often, fails spectacularly.

-I ended up adopting an approach where I aimed for highly targeted keywords with extremely low search volume.
+I ended up adopting an approach where I aimed for highly targeted keywords with extremely low search volume and major weakness and problems in the search results.
 Then I created laser focused content that addressed crucial customer concerns.

-In this case study, I’ll show you my exact approach to keyword research, content creation, and conversions.
+In this case study below, I’ll show you my exact approach to keyword research, content creation, and conversions.
 Use this case study to find new untapped keywords and steal customers from your competitors — without even trying!

 Going Beyond Popular Keyword Strategies